-6.29 Loop control variables [TEX]
+6.29 Loop control variable abuse [TEX]

 6.29.1 Description of application vulnerability

 Many languages support a looping construct whose number of iterations is controlled by the value of a loop control variable.
 Looping constructs provide a method of specifying an initial value for this loop control variable, a test that terminates the loop and the quantity by which it should be decremented or incremented on each loop iteration.